vengotimuktha/vengotimuktha/README.md

 # Mukthasree Vengoti

 Welcome to my GitHub profile.
 I am a data scientist and machine learning practitioner with a strong focus on applied NLP, generative AI, and scalable data engineering solutions.
-My portfolio showcases production-grade projects built with transparency, explainability, and real-world deployment in mind.
+My portfolio showcases production-grade projects built with transparency, explainability, and real-world deployment.

 I specialize in turning unstructured data into actionable insights using advanced ML techniques, explainability tools, and modern cloud-native architecture.
 This GitHub serves as a central hub for the AI/ML systems I have independently designed, developed, and deployed using technologies such as Spark, LangChain, BERT, FastAPI, Streamlit, and BigQuery.